maira000/pdf_web_scraping/documentation.md

 Once the script is running, you can access the API endpoint to store data in the database.
 By default, the endpoint URL is http://127.0.0.1:5000/store_data.

 # Downloading Data:
 To download the stored data as an Excel file, access the download endpoint.
-By default, the download URL is http://127.0.0.1:5000/download_data.
+The download URL is http://127.0.0.1:5000/download_data.

 # Usage
 PDF Data Extraction: The script automatically extracts structured data from PDF files located in the specified directory.
 Ensure that the PDF files are in a readable format and accessible to the script.